vmyroslav/sqs-go/README.md

 - **Message transformation**: Adapter operations
 - **Acknowledgment**: Message ack/reject operations

-Context propagation works automatically with SQS message attributes.
+Context propagation works automatically with SQS message attributes. \

-### Disabled by Default

-Observability is disabled by default for.
+**Observability is disabled by default**.
 When disabled, noop providers are used with minimal performance impact.

 ## Message Adapters